 They Could Be Causing Your Allergies

-Everyone worries about cockroaches causing diseases, and this is for a good reason.
+Everyone worries about cockroaches causing diseases, and for a good reason!
 Although cockroaches don't usually bite, they do have little hairs on their legs that can pick up bacteria as they crawl through disgusting surfaces that contain decaying matter.
 When cockroaches leave bacteria in places you eat or drink, you can get sick.

-While this is upsetting enough, it is more important to realize that cockroaches could be the source of your allergies.
+While this is upsetting enough, it is more important to realize that cockroaches could actually be the source of your allergies.
 Some people are sensitive to cockroach droppings, shed shell particles, eggs or even their saliva.
-In sensitive individuals, coming in contact with cockroach parts can cause the following symptoms:
+For sensitive individuals, coming in contact with cockroach parts can cause the following symptoms: